atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 reading_time: 5

 ---
-## What is a data warehouse?
+## What is a Data Warehouse?

-A data warehouse is a database setup for analytical ad hoc querying.
+A Data Darehouse is a database setup for analytical ad hoc querying.

 ## Six reasons to build a Data Warehouse

 1. **Easier** to understand and query - simplified single model.
-No more duplicate tables, confusing column names, or mysterious values
+No more duplicate tables, confusing column names, or mysterious values.
 2. **Faster** to work with for the data team.
-Less time is needed to clean and transform data to perform analysis
+Less time is needed to clean and transform data to perform analysis.
-3. **Approachable** to work with for Business Users.
-Complex joins have been reduced and the correct column to us is obvious
+3. **Approachable** to work with for business users.
+Complex joins have been reduced and the correct column to us is obvious.
 4. **Trusted**, consistent source of answers.
-Everyone generates insights from the same data, no more two different answers to the same question
+Everyone generates insights from the same data; no more varying answers to the same question
 5. **Maintainable** with less time and effort.
-After adopting naming conventions and a style guide you can maintain as you add data
+After adopting naming conventions and a style guide you can maintain as you add data.
 6. **Separated** from transactional data schema.
-Queries don’t affect app performance, and aren’t affected by rapid changes in the data
+Queries don’t affect app performance, and aren’t affected by rapid changes in the data.

-This section of the Data Governance book will explain why you should create a data warehouse, and how to implement it so that you get all the benefits it can deliver your business.
-Before we dive in deep let’s look at the data issues you are facing with a data lake.
+This section of the Data Governance book will explain why you should create a Data Warehouse, and how to implement it so that you get all the benefits it can deliver to your business.
+Before we dive in deep, let’s look at the data issues you face with a Data Lake.

 ## The Problem with Data Lakes

-Typically organizations reach roadblocks in making sense of the data in their data lake.
-When the amount of data in your data lake reaches a level of complexity with irrelevant, unstructured data, it will be too confusing and messy for non-data analysts to use.
-Data is inconsistent and unstructured, so it can be error prone with users using the wrong columns or calculating metrics incorrectly.
+Typically, organizations reach roadblocks in making sense of the data in their Data Lake.
+When the amount of data in your Data Lake reaches a level of complexity with irrelevant, unstructured data, it will be too confusing and messy for non-data analysts to use.
+Data is inconsistent and unstructured, so it can be error-prone with users using the wrong columns or calculating metrics incorrectly.

-When organizations have an initiative to empower users outside of the data science or engineering team to leverage data, they will move to a data warehouse.

-What differentiates a data warehouse from a data lake or other source is that the data warehouse will provide a cleaner view of the data, it’s easier for users to query.
-Imagine all of your inventory is finally under one roof but its in a big pile, unsorted, some of it is rotten.
+When organizations have an initiative to empower users outside of the data science or engineering team to leverage data, they will move to a Data Warehouse.
+What differentiates a Data Warehouse from a Data Lake or other source is that the Data Warehouse will provide a cleaner view of the data and it’s easier for users to query.
+Imagine all of your inventory is finally under one roof but it’s in a big pile, unsorted, some of it is rotten.
 You may know where everything is in the pile but if you want to work with others you must organize it.
 You need to put inventory on shelves in an order that makes sense to have a proper warehouse.

 Take an example of a database tracking a product’s users and usage data.
 The raw data may be difficult to understand for the average user because of things such as bad naming conventions, complex data types, data inconsistencies, irrelevant data and highly normalized tables.